How to Become Smarter

 - Increase your score on intelligence or general aptitude tests.

 - Concentrate on reading and writing for many hours daily.

 - Increase your grade point average if you are a student or improve your job productivity if you are a knowledge worker.

 Most authors in this field will tell you that you should read more books, solve mental puzzles, buy their nutritional supplements, sleep well, and exercise in order to get smarter.
 In contrast, this book is proposing moderately cold hydrotherapy and a smart diet (which involves avoiding all dietary supplements).
 To give another example, most books on anger management say that you should try to change your thinking in order to overcome anger, while this book suggests hot hydrotherapy and the exclusion of certain foods from your diet.
 The main focus of discussion in this text is on changing the biological workings of the brain, not on pop psychology.
 In particular, the book describes various combinations of diets and hydrotherapy that have the following effects: sedative/sleep-promoting, stimulant/wakefulness-promoting, attention-enhancing, antianxiety, antidepressant, mood-stabilizing (mood-lowering), and euphoriant.
 In addition, the book presents existing scientific evidence of pain-reducing, fever-reducing, antifatigue, immunostimulatory, antinausea, antihypertensive and anti-inflammatory effects of hydrotherapy.
 The text also discusses the possible side effects of the diets and hydrotherapy.

 Despite its technical content, the book is written in an accessible language and has an informative summary for each chapter and a list of key points at the end of each section.
 The book supports most of the claims in the bulleted list above with a theory and the author's personal experience (a healthy subject).
-Previously published scientific studies directly support about a half of these claims, including the claim about intelligence tests.
+Previously published scientific studies directly support about a half of these claims, including the claim about IQ tests.